hedi0/Smart_Door_Lock/README.md

     *   Development of a b-based or command-line interface for remote door control.
     *   User management features (remove users, change PINs).
 *   **v1.3.0 - Biometric Integration**:
-    *   Support for fingerprint or facial recognition modules.
+    *   Support for fingerprint or facial recognition mo
-    *   Integration with popular IoT p